-The strong and stable financial condition that Warner has maintained over the last few years has provided the Town the capacity to manage the long-term debt required for the construction of the new Warner fire station.
-The Board of Selectmen and Budget Committee have continued to work together to keep the town portion of the tax rate at constant levels while maintaining and improving the quality of town services.
-This has been done with a combination of responsible budgeting, securing federal and state grant opportunities for major projects and utilizing unassigned general funds to apply toward mitigating the town tax rate.
+The Board of Selectmen and Budget Committee have continued to work together to keep the Town portion of the tax rate at constant levels while maintaining and improving the quality of Town services.
+This has been done with a combination of responsible budgeting, securing federal and state grant opportunities for projects and utilizing unassigned general funds to apply toward mitigating the town tax rate.